mrkkrp/markkarpov.com/tutorial/th.md

 ```

 This way we can write the code we want to generate almost as usual, using
-splicing just to vary pieces of code that need to change algorithmicly.
-Note
+splicing just to vary the pieces of code that need to change algorithmically.
-though that as of GHC 8.2.2, splicing of *declarations* inside *declaration*
+Note, though, that as of GHC 8.2.2, splicing *declarations* inside
-quoters does not work yet.
+*declaration* quoters does not work yet.

 Let's try `add2`: